helgatheviking/Simple-User-Listing/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add the shortcode [userlist] anywhere you wish to display a list of users

+== Frequently Asked Questions ==

+1. I can't get the search users to work?

+The search form will not work with the default permalinks.
+Try changing your permalinks to some other structure.
+The reason is form submits via the GET method and so adding those parameters to the URL seem to clash with the parameters already on the URL from the default permalink setup.

 == Bug Reporting ==

 Please report any issues at: https://github.com/helgatheviking/Featured-Item-Metabox/issues

 == Changelog ==

+= 1.2.2 =
+* Add FAQ

 = 1.2.1 =
 * Fix readme.txt markdown